newsuk/times-components-native/README.md

 ### Purpose

-Home of The Times' `react native` components used in the mobile apps.
+Home of The Times' `react native` components used in the mobile and tablet apps.

 ### Dev Environment